 Things to do in Las Vegas

-Some of our personal highlights we recommend include the views from the top of the Stratosphere Tower, visiting the famous Welcome to Las Vegas sign for a photo opportunity, walking the Strip at night, watching the famous Bellagio fountains display and taking in the Mob Museum.
+With two days, you’ll have time to see a good amount.
+Some of our personal highlights include the views from the top of The STRAT (formerly the Stratosphere Tower), visiting the famous Welcome to Las Vegas sign for a photo, watching the Bellagio fountains display, and spending an afternoon at the Mob Museum, which is far more interesting than we expected.

-- A three hour mini tour of the Hoover Dam, where you will see the main exterior highlights but not the interior parts
+- A three hour mini tour of the Hoover Dam covering the main exterior highlights

-- A 4-6 hour guided hiking tour of the Valley of Fire from Las Vegas, with varying levels of hike available depending on your fitness
+- A 4-6 hour guided hiking tour of the Valley of Fire, with difficulty levels to match your fitness

-For more inspiration, see our guide to things to do in Las Vegas which has lots more ideas as well as tips on saving money.
+For more ideas, see our guide to things to do in Las Vegas, which includes tips on saving money in the city.

 Where to Stay in Las Vegas

-There’s no shortage of places to stay in Las Vegas.
-Our suggestion would be to try and stay on or near the Strip if possible, as this will make it easier to get to many of the sights.
-We’d also suggest staying in one of the casinos because that’s part of the Vegas experience!
-Here are some suggested options to get you started across a range of budgets.
+Try to stay on or near the Strip if you can, as it makes getting around much easier.
+Staying in one of the casino hotels is part of the Vegas experience.
+Here are some options across a range of budgets.

-- Luxor – if you ever wanted to sleep in a pyramid, without the associated hassle of becoming an Egyptian pharaoh and dying, the Luxor is for you.
-This 3* hotel is famous for its iconic pyramid shape, and is handily located near the Welcome to Las Vegas sign.
-Naturally there’s a casino, range of dining options and usually some kind of show or entertainment to enjoy.
+- Luxor – if you’ve ever wanted to sleep inside a pyramid without the associated hassle of becoming an Egyptian pharaoh and dying, the Luxor is for you.
+It’s near the Welcome to Las Vegas sign, has a casino, and the rooms are decent for the price.

-- New York, New York – another well known Vegas hotel, this property was constructed to resemble the New York skyline, complete with a 150 feet Statue of Liberty.
-There’s an on-site rollercoaster, casino, range of restaurants, and live shows.
+- New York, New York – built to resemble the New York skyline, complete with a 150-foot Statue of Liberty and an on-site rollercoaster.
+Casino, restaurants, live shows.

-- Flamingo Las Vegas – this is the oldest resort hotel on the Strip, although don’t let that put you off as it’s been refurbished a number of times.
-It offers colourful rooms, a huge on-site casino, and good prices for the central location.
-Another of our favourites in Vegas.
+- Flamingo Las Vegas – the oldest resort hotel on the Strip, refurbished many times over.
+Colourful rooms, huge casino, and good prices for the central location.
+One of our favourites in Vegas.

-- Bellagio – found behind the famous fountains, this is one of the most iconic five star hotels in Las Vegas.
-Many rooms offer spectacular strip views, and there’s an on site casino, multiple dining options, and on site entertainment.
-A great option for those with a larger budget, or just looking to start the trip in style.
-We loved our stay here.
+- Bellagio – behind the famous fountains, this is one of the most iconic five-star hotels in Las Vegas.
+Many rooms have spectacular Strip views, and we loved our stay here.
+A great option if you want to start the trip in style.

-You are basically going to have most of the afternoon, the evening, and the following morning to visit the park.
-Obviously, more time would be best, but we’re on a schedule for this itinerary.
-If you do want to do more activities here though, including lengthier hikes, you will definitely want to extend your stay here.
+You’ll have most of the afternoon, the evening, and the following morning at the Grand Canyon.
+More time would be ideal, but this itinerary has to keep moving.
+If you want to do longer hikes, add an extra day here.

 Things to do at the Grand Canyon

-Finally, after a long day it’s time to turn in.
-On the morning of your fourth day I suggest taking another short hike if that interests you, or driving to some of the many viewpoints along the rim as you exit the park.
+On the morning of Day 4, take another short hike or drive to viewpoints along the rim as you exit the park.

 Where to Stay at the Grand Canyon

-From Oatman, you’ll head on to Needles, one of the hottest places in the USA, follow the I-40 for a short while longer, and then rejoin Route 66 to pass through Amboy.
-A photo stop and a purchase of Route 66 Route beer is essential at Roy’s Motel in Amboy!
+From Oatman, head to Needles (one of the hottest places in the USA), then rejoin Route 66 through Amboy.
+A stop at Roy’s Motel in Amboy for a photo and a Route 66 root beer is basically compulsory.

 Where to Stay Near Joshua Tree National Park

-There are no hotels within the park grounds, although there are nine campgrounds to choose from if you plan on camping.
-You can book these campgrounds online here.
-I’ve camped at the Jumbo Rocks campground and it was an amazing experience.
+There are no hotels inside the park, but there are nine campgrounds.
+You can book campgrounds through Recreation.gov.
+I’ve camped at the Jumbo Rocks campground and it was brilliant, especially under the desert stars.

-- 9 Palms Inn – this budget 2* property gets good reviews, and rooms come with a coffee machine, microwave and refrigerator.
-There’s also free parking on site.
+- 9 Palms Inn – budget 2-star property with good reviews, coffee machine, microwave, fridge, and free parking.

-- El Rancho Dolores – this is a great value 3* property with a seasonal pool.
-Rooms have microwaves and refrigerator, and free parking is included.
+- El Rancho Dolores – great value 3-star motel with a seasonal pool, microwave, fridge, and free parking.

-- Flying Point Homestead – if you want something a little bit different, check out this property.
-It’s actually a holiday home rather than a hotel, but one of the options is a beautiful silver streak trailer!
+- Flying Point Homestead – something different: a holiday home property where one option is a beautiful silver streak trailer.

-If you want a higher end experience, you would need to head on to Palm Springs, where there are a number of spa resorts and high end 4* hotels to choose from, such as The Palm Springs Hotel or the Alcazar Palm Springs.
+For a higher-end experience, head to Palm Springs where you’ll find spa resorts and 4-star hotels like The Palm Springs Hotel or the Alcazar Palm Springs.

 Things to do in San Diego for a Day